 Join Rise Be

-The CT Hearing Voices Network allows for a sense of connection and community through peer support groups available statewide for persons who hear voices, see visions, have other sensory perceptions and/or are negotiating alternative realities.
-All belief systems are valued, thus creating a safe space to explore the personal meaning of our experience, honoring each of us as experts on ourselves.
-Respecting that our humanness is expressed through our experiences; no assumption of illness is made.
+The CT Hearing Voices Network allows for a sense of connection and community through peer support groups available statewide.
+The groups are for people who hear voices, see visions, have other sensory perceptions and/or are negotiating alternative realities.
+All belief systems are valued, creating a safe space to explore the personal meaning of our experience, honoring each of us as experts on ourselves.
+Respecting that our individuality is expressed through our experiences; no assumption of illness is made.